How to Use Symbols and Emojis in Email and Win

 Conclusion

-Some people call emojis the 21st-century hieroglyphs and compare them to rock art left to us from our ancestors.
-A few hundred years later, people will also study our correspondence, watching the birth of a new language of social communication.
-Anyway, they have become an integral part of all forms of digital communication, including email marketing.
+Some people call emojis the 21st-century hieroglyphs and compare them to rock art left to us by our ancestors.
+A few hundred years later, people will also study our correspondence watching the birth of a new language of social communication.
+Anyway, emojis have become an integral part of all forms of digital communication including email marketing.

 If you want to benefit from the use of signs indicating emotions and objects, follow the advice:

-• Do not add emojis only to show off: they should be logical and suitable.
+• Do not add emojis just to show off, they should be logical and suitable.
 Otherwise, customers will only be irritated.

 • Check emojis on different platforms and devices and keep your programs updated.